Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Simulations and Specific Applications

 Based on this perspective, given a collection of models, we can compare them using the quantity $\log_{10}\mathcal{E}(\mathbf{z}; F, \alpha)$ and assess how significantly better one model is relative to another.
 This value can be interpreted as the base-10 logarithm of the probability assigned to the observed sequence $\mathbf{z}$, obtained by weighted averaging all trees in $\mathcal{T}_L$ under the weighting induced by $F$.
 Furthermore, it is also related to the entropy of the sequence $\mathbf{z}$, see \cite{Gao_2008}.
 Then, the comparison can be viewed as the gain/loss in entropy when considering a weighting induced by one context-tree function relative to another.

-The simulation results, presented in Tables \ref{tab-simula} and \ref{tab-simula-new}, report the distance $\Delta(\tau, \tau_{\text{MAP}})$, the prior probability $\pi_F(\tau)$, the posterior probability $\pi_F(\tau \mid \mathbf{z})$, and the value of $\log_{10}\mathcal{E}(\mathbf{z};F)$ for each simulation scenario.
+Tables \ref{tab-simula} and \ref{tab-simula-new} present the simulation results, consisting of the distance between the true tree and the MAP tree, the prior and posterior probabilities of the true tree, and the value of $\log_{10}$ of the model evidence for each simulation scenario.
 Moreover, Figure \ref{fig-simul} provides a graphical summary of the prior and posterior probabilities of the true trees.
 Since $\alpha$ is fixed along the models, we omit it from the notation in the simulation results.